How to Invest In Upcoming Artists Before They Get Big

 This just in!
 You can now afford adult art.

-Five years later, Tappan is way more than an e-commerce destination to buy art.
+Five years later Tappan is way more than an e-commerce destination to buy art.
 It’s a veritable network of emerging artists that Nassib and her team support with career development while providing them with a platform to share their work.
 The best part?
-A lot of what’s available to buy on the site costs less than a Simon Miller handbag.
-Even better, hang a piece on your wall that you love, and (unlike the handbag) it’ll only increase in value.
-Here’s how Tappan is shaking up the traditional art market—plus six emerging artists you should invest in now.
+A lot of what’s available to buy on the site costs less than a mid-range designer handbag.
+Even better, you can hang a piece on your wall that you love and know that it will only increase in value.
+Here’s how Tappan is shaking up the traditional art market—plus four emerging artists you should invest in now.

 Why Tappan is investing in emerging artists (when traditional galleries can’t and won’t):